TIBCOSoftware/snappydata/docs/howto/use_synopsis_data_engine_to_run_approximate_queries.md

 <a id="howto-sde"></a>
-# How to use Approximate Query Processing to Run Approximate Queries
+# How to use Approximate Query Processing (AQP) to Run Approximate Queries

 Approximate Query Processing (AQP) uses statistical sampling techniques and probabilistic data structures to answer analytic queries with sub-second latency.
 There is no need to store or process the entire dataset.
 The approach trades off query accuracy for fast response time.
 For more information on  AQP, refer to [AQP documentation](../aqp.md).

 **Code Example**:
-The complete code example for AQP is in [SynopsisDataExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/SynopsisDataExample.scala).
+You can find the complete code example for AQP [here](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/SynopsisDataExample.scala).
 The code below creates a sample table and executes queries that run on the sample table.

-**Get a SnappySession**:
+**Get a Snappy Session**:
 ```pre
 val spark: SparkSession = SparkSession
     .builder